The Cultivar

 - Cultivar epithets created after 1 January 1959 may contain words in any language but may not be entirely in Latin.
 Cultivars named before 1959 may be in Latin, and these names are "grandfathered in."
 Example: Paeonia ‘Festiva Maxima’ was named in 1851 and is retained.

 - For cultivars named after 1 January 1996, the epithet may contain the following punctuation marks: the apostrophe (’), the comma (,), up to two non-adjacent exclamation marks (!), the period (.), the hyphen (-), the forward-slash (/) or back-slash (\) symbols.
 Other typographical symbols (@, #, $, &) are not allowed.
-Note that in standard American English grammar, commas and periods go within the quotation marks; however, that rule is suspended herein to prevent the inadvertent inclusion of the punctuation with the cultivar name.
+Note that in standard American English grammar, commas and periods go within the quotation marks; however, that rule is suspended herein to prevent the inadvertent use of the punctuation in the cultivar name.

 - Single descriptive adjectives like “Pink” or “Tall” are not allowed, but they can be combined with other words.
 Example: Cocos nucifera ‘Panama Tall’ and Verbena hastata 'Pink Spires' are acceptable names.